morrilet/morrillplou.me/content/sites/morrillplou.me.md

 excerpt: A portfolio website built with the JAMStack in mind.
 ---

-A portfolio site build using [11ty](https://www.11ty.dev/).
+A portfolio site built using [11ty](https://www.11ty.dev/).
 By the time I started building my new portfolio site I had seen enough of the dynamic content world to know that's not what I wanted (or needed).
 My site is ultimately pretty simple - just some portfolio pages and blog posts.
 There's a lot of content here, but nothing that requires dynamic data or a database connection.
 Instead, I opted to get some practice using the [JAMStack](https://jamstack.org/).
 I really like this approach, and I think for small sites like this it's my preferred way